alaurenson/Shantou-2018/Identification/blastdemo.md

 1. Go to the [MUSCLE](https://www.ebi.ac.uk/Tools/msa/muscle/) website.

-2. Download [this]() sample fasta file, and upload it to MUSCLE by using the "browse" button.
+2. Download [this](https://github.com/chazgoo/Shantou-2018/blob/master/Identification/test_MSA.pep.fasta) sample fasta file, and upload it to MUSCLE by using the "browse" button.

 3. Use ClustalW, don't change the output format.

 4. Click Submit.

+#### If you finish, I want you to BLAST the other genes in the test_MSA.pep.fasta file.